PrefectHQ/prefect/docs/concepts/deployments.md

 - The user runs the deployment, which creates a flow run.
 (The API creates flow runs automatically for deployments with schedules.)
 - An agent detects the flow run and creates infrastructure for the flow run.
 - The flow run executes within the flow run infrastructure.

-### Deployment creation

-There are several ways to create an Orion deployment:

-- Using CLI commands and a Python or YAML deployment specification.
-- Using the API with either a Python or YAML deployment specification or a [`DeploymentSpec`](/api-ref/prefect/deployments/#prefect.deployments.DeploymentSpec) object.
-- Using [OrionClient](/api-ref/prefect/client/#prefect.client.OrionClient) to manually create a deployment without a `DeploymentSpec`.
-(Not recommended at this time.)

 ## Deployment representation in Orion